pasqal-io/qadence/docs/content/noisy_simulation.md

 ### Readout error protocol

-Readout errors are linked to the incorrect identification of the final state of the qubits.
+Readout errors are linked to the incorrect measurement outcomes from the system.
 This is computed with the density matrix of the state through `sample` execution.
 We have a `seed` parameter in `options` for reproducible purposes.
+Currently, two readout protocols are available via [PyQTorch](https://pasqal-io.github.io/pyqtorch/latest/noise/).

 - Independent: all bits are corrupted with an equal `error_probability`
 - Correlated: apply `confusion_matrix` on error probabilities